 When editing the chatflow itself, the interface gives a good overview of the flow itself:

 If you want to edit an element, you can just click on it.
 And if you want to add an element, you can just click on the “+” button.
-HubSpot makes use of a visual flow builder to build your chatflows.
-Moreover, you cannot test in the interface itself, but a link is provided to Facebook Messenger and you can test your chatbot there.
+So HubSpot makes use of a visual flow builder to build your chatflows.
+And you can also test your chatbot in Facebook Messenger, before the chatflow actually goes live.

 It is always the case that the user stays in only one chatflow, so it seems that the chatbot software of HubSpot is really limited.
 It is only good for qualifying leads or book meetings or support, but not for all at the same time.